-The mean mercury level in black bass species from New Hogan Lake was 527 ppb.
-The mean mercury levels in individual black bass species were 493 (Largemouth Bass) and 634 (Smallmouth Bass) ppb, respectively.
-OEHHA recommends no consumption of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of one serving a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
-Black bass species include Largemouth, Smallmouth, Redeye, and Spotted Bass, all members of the same genus.
+Based on the mean mercury concentration of 305 ppb, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).
+The mean mercury levels in individual black bass species were 303 and 315 ppb for Largemouth and Smallmouth bass, respectively.

 OEHHA evaluated mercury concentrations in black bass species in many water bodies in California and found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth and Smallmouth Bass to other black bass species.
+Therefore, OEHHA extends the consumption advice for Largemouth Bass and Smallmouth Bass to other black bass species, including Redeye and Spotted Bass.

-9 Fish species within the same genus are most closely related, and Family is the next level of relationship.
+8 Fish species within the same genus are most closely related, and Family is the next level of relationship.